matrix-org/matrix-spec-proposals/proposals/3083-restricted-rooms.md

 and `/send_join` is placed in the homeservers whose users can issue invites.
-Although it is possible for those homeservers to issue a join event in bad faith, there is no real-world benefit to doing this as those homeservers could easily side-side the restriction by issuing an invite first anyway.
+Although it is possible for those homeservers to issue a join event in bad faith, there is no real-world benefit to doing this as those homeservers could easily side-step the restriction by issuing an invite first anyway.

 ## Unstable prefix